jaceklaskowski/spark-delta-lake-workshop/README.md

-# Apache Spark™ and Delta Lake Workshops
+# Apache Spark and Delta Lake Workshop

-This repo contains the [Databricks notebooks](#databricks-notebooks) that I use during **Apache Spark and Delta Lake Workshops**.
+This repo contains [Databricks notebooks](#databricks-notebooks) for a variety of **Apache Spark and Delta Lake Workshop** events.

 ## Databricks Notebooks